jojo786/TelegramTasweerBot/README.md

 # TODO:
 1. Dont use polling, so it can deployed as a Lambda
 2. Dont save image to file: https://stackoverflow.com/questions/59876271/how-to-process-images-from-telegram-bot-without-saving-to-file
-3. Dont store telegram bot credentials in source code
+3. Store telegram bot credentials in config
 4. Deploy to AWS; Lambda and API GW
 5. Detect cartoon images
+6. Add methods to query health status
+7. Instead of deleting, remove/obscurre faces in images